lugondev/send-sen/README.md

 # Golang Send-Sen

-A comprehensive notification service library for Go applications, providing unified interfaces for Email, SMS, and various notification channels.
+A robust, modular notification service library for Go applications that provides unified interfaces for Email, SMS, and various notification channels.
+Built with extensibility in mind, it offers a clean architecture with adapters for popular service providers while maintaining flexibility for custom implementations.

 ## Installation